 – checking the title deeds (conveyance or lease) in the case of unregistered property

 – checking the information kept by HM Land Registry in the case of registered property.

-Most property is registered and details of ownership can be obtained by requesting ‘register entries’ from HM Land Registry.
+Most property is registered.
+You can obtain details of ownership by requesting ‘register entries’ from HM Land Registry.

 It is possible to obtain register entries online upon payment of a small fee.

 In the section called “Proprietorship Register” you will find the names of the joint owners.